Machiavelli (Italian card game): Example 2

-If a player rearranges the cards on the table, then realizes his intended play will leave invalid combinations, he must return all cards to the groups they were in before he began his turn.
-If he is unable to do so, he must draw three cards.
+If a player rearranges the cards on the table, then realizes their intended play will leave invalid combinations, they must return all cards to the groups they were in before they began their turn.
+If they are unable to do so, they must draw three cards.
 The other players will then try to restore the cards to their proper groups.
 Any invalid cards left on the table will be later incorporated into valid groups by other players.